Health Insurance Quote Information

 The last key area is the prescription drug benefit.
 The 3 common drug benefit options are Generic Only, Generic and Brand Name , and no prescription benefits.
 Plans that offer Brand Name prescription coverage will typically have a separate deductible for the Brand Name prescriptions, and at the beginning of the year you will be paying for your Brand Name prescriptions until you reach the prescription deductible, then you will have a copay for additional Brand Name refills.
 It is usually a good idea to have a plan with both Generic and Brand Name benefits, but these plans will cost more than plans offering only Generic coverage.

-With a good knowledge of how these 4 keys components work, finding and analyzing health insurance plans will be much easier.
+With a good knowledge of how these 4 keys components work and answers to the 2 pivotal questions, finding and analyzing health insurance plans will be much easier.
 After all, who wants to spend a lot of time looking for health insurance.
-If you have any uncertainty, or just want someone to give you a hand, then give us a call and we’ll be happy to help you.
+If you have any uncertainty, or just want someone to give you a hand, then call us and we’ll be happy to help you.

 Health Insurance Plan Recommendation Table